Seagate/halon/doc/architecture/subsystems-uses/index.rst

 Monitoring
 ++++++++++

-The core function of HAMS-Cabal is to recover from failures.
+The core function of Halon is to recover from failures.
 The *monitoring subsystem* concerns itself with detecting them.
-This is achieved through deploying a set of core HAMS-Cabal monitors, which is typically augmented with deployment specific, user provided monitors.
+This is achieved through deploying a set of core Halon monitors, which is typically augmented with deployment specific, user provided monitors.